 One -Pen Mouse

 The 4G wireless touch pen mouse has a pen-type body.
 It can be operated easily as the mouse pointer movements are made easier than regular mouse movements.
 These movements can be operated by simply using the thumb.
 There are five buttons with functions such as page up and down.
 As well as that, another button adjusts the resolution, ranging between 800, 1200, and 1600 dpi.
 The pen takes a single triple A battery.
-It comes in any colour and there are customised logo options.
+It comes in any colour and there are customized logo options.
 It also comes with a laser presenter which has an effective range of 10 metres.

 has a pen-type body